Ahead of House vote to censure Gosar over video depicting Ocasio-Cortez’s killing, Pelosi denounces ‘outrageous’ silence of Republican leadership

 The House is expected to vote Wednesday afternoon on a resolution that both censures Gosar and removes him from his committee assignments.

+“Congressman Gosar removed the tweet, and I hope he regrets it,” Gaetz said.

+Gosar has not expressed regret for sharing the video.
+In an interview Tuesday, he continued to defend it and said it contains “no threat of violence.”

-The Arizona Republican has long drawn criticism for his extremist views, including his spreading of conspiracy theories about the Jan.
-6 attack on the U.S. Capitol by a pro-Trump mob and the deadly white-nationalist rally in Charlottesville in 2017.
+Gosar has long drawn criticism for his extremist views, including his spreading of conspiracy theories about the Jan.
+6 attack on the Capitol and the deadly white-nationalist rally in Charlottesville in 2017.
 In February, he appeared at an event whose organizer called for white supremacy.
 Gosar later distanced himself from the organizer’s remarks.

 Wednesday’s House vote comes a little over a week after Gosar shared a 90-second clip that appears to be an altered version of the opening credits of the Japanese animated series “Attack on Titan.”
 The show revolves around a hero who sets out to destroy the Titans, giant creatures that have devoured nearly all of human civilization.